apache/kylin/website/_docs/install/Kylin_kubernetes.md

 - **config**
  Please update your configuration file here.
 - **template**
- This directory provided two deployment templates, one for quick-start purpose, another for production/distributed deployment.
+ This directory provides two deployment templates, one for quick-start purpose, another for production/distributed deployment.
-    - Quick-start template is for one node deployment with an ALL kylin instance.
+    - The quick-start template is for one node deployment with an ALL kylin instance.
-    - Production template is for multi-nodes deployment with a few of job/query kylin instances; and some other service like memcached and filebeat(check doc at [ELK stack](https://www.elastic.co/what-is/elk-stack)) will help to satisfy log collection/query cache/session sharing demand.
+    - The production template is for multi-nodes deployment with a few job/query kylin instances.
+Moreover, some other services like memcached and filebeat(check doc at [ELK stack](https://www.elastic.co/what-is/elk-stack)) will help to satisfy log collection/query cache/session sharing demand.
 - **docker**
- Docker image is the pre-requirement of Kylin on Kubernetes, please check this directory if you need build it yourself.
-For CDH5.x user, you may consider use a provided image on DockerHub.
+ Docker image is the pre-requirement of Kylin on Kubernetes, please check this directory if you need to build it yourself.
+For CDH5.x user, you may consider using a provided image on DockerHub.

 ---